troglobit/finit/README.rst

 At the end of the boot, when networking and all services are up, finit calls its built-in run-parts(8) on the ``/etc/finit.d/`` directory, if it exists.
-Similar to how the ``/ec/rc.local`` file works in most other inits, only finit runs a directory of scripts.
+Similar to how the ``/ec/rc.local`` file works in most other init daemons, only finit runs a directory of scripts.
 This replaces the earlier support for a ``/usr/sbin/services.sh`` script in the original finit.